2020 NHL Divisional Odds Tracker

 During the offseason and 82-game regular season, sportsbooks post odds on which teams will win each of the four NHL divisions.
 Below, we track those odds and provide the averages for all 31 teams.

-Use the graphs below to see which teams are on the rise, which are declining, and who is considered a legitimate threat to each home-ice advantage in the postseason.
+Use the graphs below to see which teams are on the rise, which are declining, and who is considered a legitimate threat to earn home-ice advantage in the postseason.

 Mar.
 10: The Bruins have re-opened a six-point lead over TB and are back to being prohibitively short -1050 Atlantic Division favorites.